-2.2 Levels as descriptive languages
+2.2 Levels as descriptive or explanatory languages

 Let me turn to the second way in which levels in the epistemic sense can be made more precise.
-Here, different levels correspond to different level-specific languages for describing the world.
-To provide a simple formalization of this, let me define a descriptive language, L, as the set of all (indicative) sentences that can be expressed in it (this includes all sentences that express propositional content but excludes, for instance, questions and commands), where this language is endowed with (i) some logical operations, at a minimum a negation operator, such that, for each sentence in L, its negation is also in L, and (ii) a well-behaved notion of consistency, which partitions the set of all subsets of L into those that are consistent and those that are inconsistent.
+Here, different levels correspond to different level-specific languages for describing and/or explaining the world.
+To provide a simple formalization of this, let me define a descriptive or assertoric language, L, as the set of all (declarative) sentences that can be expressed in it (this includes all sentences that assert propositional content but excludes, for instance, questions and commands), where this language is endowed with (i) some logical operations, at a minimum a negation operator, such that, for each sentence in L, its negation is also in L, and (ii) a well-behaved notion of consistency, which partitions the set of all subsets of L into those that are consistent and those that are inconsistent.
 (The latter, in turn, also allows us to define a notion of logical entailment.)
-The simplest examples of such languages, which may include not only predicates, but also modal operators (such as "necessarily" and "possibly") and/or non-material conditionals (such as "if X were the case, then Y would be the case").
+The simplest examples of such languages, which may include not only predicates, but also modal operators (such as "necessarily" and "possibly") and/or